blitzmartin/recapp-desktop/README.md

 ## What you need to provide

-Recapp doesn't ship with any API keys — you configure everything yourself from the Settings screen (gear icon, top left):
+Recapp doesn't ship with any API keys.
+You configure everything yourself from the Settings screen (gear icon, top left):

 - **TMDB API key** (required).
 Recapp uses [The Movie Database](https://www.themoviedb.org/) for episode data.
 Get a free key at https://www.themoviedb.org/settings/api after creating an account.
 - **Ollama URL and model** (required for summarization/translation).
-Recapp currently uses [Ollama](https://ollama.com) running locally as its LLM provider — install it, pull a model (e.g. `ollama pull llama3`), and make sure it's running (`http://localhost:11434` by default) before generating a recap.
+Recapp currently uses [Ollama](https://ollama.com) running locally as its LLM provider; install it, pull a model (e.g. `ollama pull gemma4`) and make sure it's running (`http://localhost:11434` by default) before generating a recap.
 - **Default language**.
 The language recaps are translated into.
-English needs no translation step; any other language routes through Ollama.
+Default lang is English which needs no translation step; any other language routes through Ollama.

-Settings are stored locally on your machine (a JSON file in your OS's app config directory) — nothing is sent anywhere except to TMDB and to your own local Ollama instance.
+Settings are stored locally on your machine (a JSON file in your OS's app config directory), nothing is sent anywhere except the request to TMDB and to your own local Ollama instance.

 ## Development setup